jeevan20/hostel-management/README.md

          * Email Service: nodemailer

 ## How to Use
- Markup : 1.Clone the repository to your local machine
+1.Clone the repository to your local machine
 2.Install the dependencies using npm install
 3.Create a .env file and add the necessary environment variables 4.Start the server using node index.js
 5.Start the client using npm start
 #### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.